tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 The value of the `mandatory` key is a list of keys that the client must understand and process to be able to use the proxy.
 A client that does not understand a key from the list or cannot fully process the value of a key from the list MUST ignore the entire proxy definition.

-The list can contain only keys that are registered in an IANA registry, defined in {{proxy-info-iana}} and that are marked as optional.
+The list can contain keys that are:

+- registered in an IANA registry, defined in {{proxy-info-iana}} and marked as optional.
+- proprietary as defined in {{proxy-proprietary-keys}}

 The `mandatory` list MUST NOT include any entries that are not present in the sub-dictionary.

 When a PvD that contains the `proxies` key is fetched from a known proxy using the method described in {{proxy-pvd}} the proxies list describes